We support children and young people up until their 18th birthday who have a family doctor (GP) in Bristol, North Somerset and South Gloucestershire.

 We are currently developing a new system that will allow children, young people, their families and carers to refer to all CAMHS services.
 Please check this page for further updates on when our new system will be in place.

-For all children and young people who have a GP in Bristol, North Somerset and South Gloucestershire, please complete a referral form available here.
+For all children and young people who have a GP in Bristol, North Somerset and South Gloucestershire, please complete a Referral form available here in the "making a referral" section.
 There is also guidance on writing a referral available here.

 For most professionals you can get mental health advice about your child or young person via their GP, school health nurse, paediatrician or social worker.
 We also have Mental Health Support Teams in Schools and Primary Mental Health Specialist in Schools and social care teams.

 In Bristol and South Gloucestershire we have a service for GPs and healthcare professionals to email for advice.
 Emails must come from an NHS email account and must relate to Bristol or South Gloucestershire child or young person.

 The email address is - awp

 We hope to have a similar service for other professionals in the future.

 On our conditions overview page, we have advice and resources to help with a range of difficulties, including stress, low mood and depression.
 If you have tried these services and things are continuing to be difficult, it may be that you need a CAMHS referral.